Help is on the way!

 After sharing your concerns, it’s important to offer concrete, manageable solutions.
 This shows you’re there to help, not just to criticize.
 The goal is to empower your parent, not take away their autonomy.
 You could suggest starting small, like, “What if we looked into a meal delivery service a few days a week?” or “How about I help you set up automatic bill pay?”
 Introducing the idea of senior counseling services can also be framed as a practical step—a way to get unbiased support for handling life’s challenges, just like seeing a doctor for a physical ailment.

-Listen to Their Fears and Feelings
+Listen with Empathy to Their Concerns

 This conversation must be a two-way street.
 After you’ve shared your thoughts, give them the space to respond without interruption.
 Ask open-ended questions like, “How have you been feeling lately?” or “What are your thoughts on that?”
 Really listen to their answers.
 They may have fears about losing their independence, becoming a burden, or the stigma of needing help.
 Validate their feelings by saying things like, “I can understand why you would feel that way.”
 Showing that you hear and respect their perspective is crucial for building trust and finding a path forward together.

-Explore Medicare-Covered Counseling
+Consider Medicare-Covered Counseling Options

 When you suggest professional help, it’s helpful to remove as many barriers as possible.
 Many seniors worry about the cost of therapy, so explaining that counseling is often covered by Medicare can be a huge relief.
 You can also highlight the convenience of telehealth services, which allow them to speak with a therapist from the comfort and privacy of their own home.
 You can frame it as a simple, supportive step: “There are therapists who specialize in helping people with these exact concerns, and we can find one you can talk to right over the phone.
 Best of all, Medicare can cover it.”